Player1os/system-configuration/script/linux/task/setup_custom_certification_authority.md

 # Retrieve the certification authority file

-TODO
+>TODO

-# Configure the webbrowser to run correctly
+# Configure the web browser to run correctly

-TODO
+>TODO

 # Configure other applications to run correctly